GForb/prediction_for_autistic_children/Documentation/data_notes.md

 I have picked one twin per family where more than one eligible twin.
 Where one twin has a pre baseline diagnosis I pick that twin.
 Otherwise pick is random.

+## TRAILS:
+Selection of baseline and outcome waves:

+- Baseline wave is selected to be the second wave of available data, collected at approximately age 13.

 ### Variables measuring cognative function
 lrvtota1 lcg1 lgktota1 lpctot1 lrvtota1 lvctota1